ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2023-Spring/README.md

-**2.OLAP Cube Generation**
+**2.OLAP Cube Generation (5 points)**

 Use Pentaho Schema Workbench to generate an OLAP cube based on the star schema created in the previous step.
+Finally, publish the created cube into Pentaho server for further analysis.

-This cube should be created on two measures in the five dimension tables.
-You should create some hierarchies (e.g., year-month-day) on the dimensions.
-Finally, publish the cube into Pentaho server for further analysis. **(4 points)**
+**Requirments:** The cube name is *Order_Cube*.
+Please create 5 dimension usages for the five dimension tables.
+You need to reate some hierarchies (e.g., year-month-day) on each dimension.

 **3. OLAP Analysis and Results Reporting**

-(1) Use the Saiku Analytics tool to conduct the following two analyses using the OLAP cube created in the previous step. **(4 points)**

-(2) Then, create a report to visualize the two analyses results with charts (e.g., line chart, pie chart, and bar chart). **(2 points)**
+Use the Saiku Analytics tool to analyze *"the total dollars sold per year per parent_category"* using the OLAP cube created in the previous step.
+Create a report to visualize the results with charts (e.g., line chart, pie chart, and bar chart **(4 points)**

 ## **Submission Requirements**:
-- Please upload all the files of ETL processing, OLAP cube generation, etc.
+- Upload all the files of ETL processing and OLAP cube generation.
-- Please show the star schema figure and give 10 rows of each table.
+- Show the star schema figure and give 10 rows of each table.
-- Please give all the results in a single PDF file.
+- Give all the results in a single PDF file.
-- Please compress all the files into a zip file.
+- Compress all the files into a zip file.
-- Please submit to Moodle page and the deadline is **xxxx, 2023**.
+- Submit to Moodle page and the deadline is **xxxx, 2023**.

 ## **Some Useful Links**